hughy603/Python_Util/README.md

 # Python_Util
 # This Repository contains useful utility functions and examples
-# The code is compatible with python 2 and 3
 # Many examples are sourced from "Effictive Python" and "Fluent Python"
-# Code Compatibility is based on http://python-future.org/compatible_idioms.html#setup

 # Clone Repo
 cd /work/workspace